 Lay the fireboard on the ground, again placing one foot or knee on the end will hold the board in place.
 Wrap the spindle into the cordage of the bow, you should be able to hold the spindle with one hand and pull the bow back and forth with the other hand to cause the spindle to spin against the depression in it.

 You can also use a handhold or cap on the spindle top to lower the friction on the palm of their hand and allow for more downward pressure.
 Begin pulling the bow and let the string twirl the spindle while you push downward with your top hand.

 Once it’s there, let it drop through onto your bark piece or leaf and put it into your tinder bundle.
-Once in the tinder bundle, blow gently until you have a flame and then transfer to your camp fire stack.
+Once in the tinder bundle, blow gently until you have a flame and then transfer to your kindle in your campfire stack.

 Making a Fire Plow

-You will still use a spindle and a fireboard as in the previously described methods, however you will carve a rut or trough into the fireboard so that you can slide the spindle back and forth quickly until your produce the friction needed to get a hot ember.
+You will still use a spindle and a fireboard as in the previously described methods.
+Prepare these first.
+When making the fireboard, however, you will carve a rut or trough into it so that you can slide the spindle back and forth quickly until you produce the friction needed to get a hot ember.

 Unique Reverse Fire Plow Method